Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next

+Note that when $h = 0$, there are no active customers in high rate, thus $k$ cannot take value $0$.
+When $i+h = N$, there are no active customers at a low rate, so $k$ cannot take value $-1$.
+In the analysis of the best-response threshold strategy, we assume that the tagged customer uses threshold $m \in \{0,1,\ldots, N\}$, and other customers use threshold $x \in [0,N]$.
+To calculate the stationary distribution of $\pi^{(m,x)}_{k,i,h}$, we first write down the state space { }

-When the event is an active user in high rate becomes inactive, $i$ increases by $1$, and $h$ decreases by $1$.
-If $k=-1$ or $k\geq 1$, then the one who becomes inactive must be from users other than the tagged user.
-Thus with rate $h \lambda_h$, an active user with high rate becomes inactive.
-If $k = 0$, the tagged user is active with high rate.
-If it is not the tagged user becomes inactive, then the rate is $(h-1) \, \lambda_h$, and $k$ stays at $0$.
-If it is the tagged user becomes inactive, the rate is $\lambda_h$, and $k$ become $i+1$.
+When the event is an active customer at a high rate becomes inactive, $i$ increases by $1$, and $h$ decreases by $1$.
+If $k=-1$ or $k\geq 1$, then the one who becomes inactive must be from customers other than the tagged customer.
+Thus with rate $h \lambda_h$, an active customer with a high rate becomes inactive.
+If $k = 0$, the tagged customer is active with a high rate.
+If it is not the tagged customer that becomes inactive, then the rate is $(h-1) \, \lambda_h$, and $k$ stays at $0$.
+If it is the tagged customer becomes inactive, the rate is $\lambda_h$, and $k$ becomes $i+1$.